-Top tips for avoiding injury from running
+Top Tips for avoiding injury when Running

 Middle distance running, covering distances like the 800m to the 5,000m, requires a unique blend of speed and endurance.
 This combination can put a lot of stress on your body, leading to a higher risk of injury if you’re not careful.
 Whether you’re an experienced runner or just getting started, avoiding injury should be a top priority.
 Here are some practical tips to help you stay healthy and keep running strong.